 The orders $\leq_E$ and $\leq_O$ are together called the nest order.
 When the parity is clear, we will denote this order by $\leq$. \end{definition}

 \begin{example} The hypercube $Q^n$ with nest order defined by weightlex order on each part has isoperimetric nesting.
-We will prove this in detail in section 4. \end{example}
+We will define this order and prove this result in detail in section 4. \end{example}

-This leads to our main result. \begin{theorem} Let $G$ be a bipartite graph that has isoperimetric nesting.
+We use isoperimetric nesting to generalize the proof strategy of \cite{Abramovskaya}, where the authors simultaneously prove that the grid has isoperimetric nesting and describe a strategy for it, though not in those terms.
+By disentangling these two ideas, we can develop a strategy for all graphs with isoperimetric nesting. \begin{theorem} Let $G$ be a bipartite graph that has isoperimetric nesting.
 In addition, let $G$ satisfy the condition that $\vert u^E(G)-u^O(G) \vert \leq 1$.
 Then $\Hun(G)=m$, where \end{theorem} \begin{proof} Suppose without loss of generality that $m=u^E(G)+1$.
-We generate a winning hunter strategy iteratively by $H_i=\{$last $m$ nest-ordered vertices of $\possr(i-1)\}$, noting that $\possr(0)=V(G)$ for any strategy.
-We show inductively that where we use the nest order on the appropriate side.
-Without loss of generality, we may assume that $i$ is even.
-By Definition \ref{def:isonest}, $N(\possr(i))=N(E_{r_H(i)})=O_{\vert N(E_{r_H(i)}) \vert }$, which is an initial segment.
-Now since by definition, $H$ is just truncating the initial segment.
-But $\vert N(\possr(i))\vert - m =r_H(i)$, completing the induction.
+By Lemma \ref{lem:bip}, we may also assume that the rabbit starts on the even side of the graph, i.e. that at any time $2k$, $\possr(2k)\subseteq E$.
+We generate a winning hunter strategy under that assumption iteratively by $H_i=\{$last $m$ nest-ordered vertices of $\possr(i)\}$.
+We show inductively that .
+By Definition \ref{def:isonest}, $N(\possr(i))=N(\init(\leq_E,r_H(i)))=\init(\leq_O,r_H(i))$, which is an initial segment.
+Now since $H$ removes the tail of the initial segment, leaving something that is still an initial segment.
+But $\vert N(\possr(i))\vert - m =r_H(i+1)$, completing the induction.

 By definition of $u^E(G)$,

 Further, since we assumed $\vert u^E(G) - u^O(G) \vert \leq 1$, we have that

 Therefore $r_H(i+2) < r_H(i)$.
 Since $\{r_H(2k)\}$ is a decreasing sequence of natural numbers, eventually there is a $k$ such that $r_H(k)=0$, and so the rabbit is caught.
 This upper bound, along with the lower bound from Proposition \ref{prop:mun}, proves the result. \end{proof}